ansible/galaxy-operator/README.md

 With Galaxy you can:

+* Host your Ansible Collections
+* Host execution environment (EE) and decision environments (DE)
-* Locally mirror all or part of a repository
+* Locally mirror all of, or a subset of your collections, execution environments, and decision environments
-* Host your own content in a new repository
 * Manage content from multiple sources in one place
 * Promote content through different repos in an organized way